 In 2016, he started A Little Room (Theatre Development Centre) in Waterford with Nicholas Kavanagh.

-In 2014 she worked for Graffiti as an early years artist on their Beag project.
+Rosie also works for Graffiti Theatre Company as an early years artist on their Beag project.

 Her experience on radio includes two plays for RTE Junior.

-Rosie was on the board of TDC from it’s beginning to April of 2014, and is on the board of OBhéal (Corks weekly poetry event) since 2009.
-She has an artist studio in the old FAS building, where she is currently working on a body of images through the medium of petal and leaf collage.
-She created the cover image for Virtual Tides, Paul Casey’s second poetry collection.
+Rosie was on the board of TDC from it’s beginning to April of 2014, and is on the board of OBhéal (Corks weekly poetry event) since 2009 and also created the cover image for Virtual Tides, Paul Casey’s second poetry collection.

 Previous work includes designs for: